 Celanese Corporation (Celanese), incorporated on November 3, 2004, is a technology and specialty materials company.
-The Company operates through four segments: Advanced Engineered Materials, Consumer Specialties, Industrial Specialties and Acetyl Intermediates.
-The Company's business involves processing chemical raw materials, such as methanol, carbon monoxide, ethylene and natural products, including wood pulp into chemicals, thermoplastic polymers and other chemical-based products.
-The Company engineers and manufactures a range of products, which serves a range of end-use applications, including paints and coatings, textiles, automotive applications, consumer and medical applications, performance industrial applications, filtration applications, paper and packaging, chemical additives, construction, consumer and industrial adhesives, and food and beverage applications.
-The Company operates in North America, Europe and Asia, and consists of approximately 20 global production facilities, and approximately eight additional strategic affiliate production facilities.
+The Company's segments include Advanced Engineered Materials, Consumer Specialties, Industrial Specialties, Acetyl Intermediates and Other Activities.
+The Company's business involves processing chemical raw materials, such as methanol, carbon monoxide, ethylene and natural products, including wood pulp, into chemicals, thermoplastic polymers and other chemical-based products.
+Its product portfolio serves a range of end-use applications, including paints and coatings, textiles, automotive applications, consumer and medical applications, performance industrial applications, filtration applications, paper and packaging, chemical additives, construction, consumer and industrial adhesives, and food and beverage applications.
+The Company operates in North America, Europe and Asia.
+As of December 31, 2016, the Company had 30 global production facilities, and an additional eight affiliate production facilities.

 Advanced Engineered Materials

-The Advanced Engineered Materials segment includes the Company's engineered materials business.
-The segment develops, produces and supplies an offering of polymers for application in automotive, medical and electronics products, as well as other consumer and industrial applications.
-Together with its affiliates, its engineered materials business offers products of Advanced Engineered Materials, which are used in a range of end-use products, including fuel system components, automotive safety systems, medical applications, electronics, appliances, industrial products, battery separators, conveyor belts, filtration equipment, coatings, and electrical applications and products.
+The Advanced Engineered Materials segment includes the Company's engineered materials business and certain affiliates.
+The Advanced Engineered Materials segment develops, produces and supplies a portfolio of specialty polymers for automotive and medical applications, as well as industrial products and consumer electronics.
+Together with its affiliates, its engineered materials business offers products of the Advanced Engineered Materials segment, which are used in a range of end-use products, including fuel system components, automotive safety systems, medical applications, electronics, appliances, industrial products, battery separators, conveyor belts, filtration equipment, coatings, and electrical applications and products.

 The Company sells POM under the Celcon and Hostaform trademarks.
 POM is used for end-use applications in the automotive, industrial, consumer and medical industries.
-These applications include mechanical parts in automotive fuel system components and window lift systems, water handling, conveyor belts, sprinkler systems, drug delivery systems and gears in large and small home appliances.
+These applications include mechanical parts in automotive fuel system components and window lift systems, water handling, conveyor belts, sprinkler systems, drug delivery systems, and gears in large and small home appliances.
 The Company sells its UHMW-PE products under the trademark, GUR.
-UHMW-PE products' applications include lead acid battery separators, heavy machine components, lithium ion separator membranes, and noise and vibration dampening tapes.
+UHMW-PE offers applications, including lead acid battery separators, heavy machine components, lithium ion separator membranes, and noise and vibration dampening tapes.
 UHMW-PE products' applications also include filtration equipment, ballistic fibers, thermoplastic and elastomeric additives, as well as medical implants.

-The Consumer Specialties segment's products include acetate flake, acetate tow and acetate film, Sunett sweetener, Qorus sweetener system and food protection ingredients.
+The Consumer Specialties segment's products include acetate flake, acetate tow and acetate film; Sunett sweetener, Qorus sweetener system and food protection ingredients.
 Acetate tow is a fiber used in cigarette filters.
 Acetate flake is processed into acetate tow.
-Acetate flake can also be a solvent cast to create a film, which is used in packaging for food and luxury goods, as well as other applications such as anti-fog films.
-Acesulfame potassium (Ace-K), a non-nutritive high intensity sweetener, sold under the trademark Sunett, is used in a range of beverages, confections and dairy products across the world.
-Sunett sweetener is the blending partner for caloric and non-caloric sweeteners as it balances the sweetness profile.
+Acetate flake can also be a solvent cast to create a film, which is used in packaging for food and luxury goods, as well as other applications, such as anti-fog films, which are sold under the trademark, Clarifoil.
+Ace-K, a non-nutritive high intensity sweetener sold under the trademark, Sunett, is used in a range of beverages, confections and dairy products across the world.
+Sunett sweetener is a blending partner for caloric and non-caloric sweeteners as it balances the sweetness profile.
 The Qorus sweetener system is designed for low- to no-calorie carbonated and non-carbonated beverages, flavored waters, energy drinks, milk and dairy products.
 The Company's food protection ingredients, potassium sorbate and sorbic acid are used in foods, beverages and personal care products.

 Celanese sells acetate tow to the tobacco companies.
-The Company sells Clarifoil film to printers, carton manufacturers, retailers, packaging buyers, publishers, designers and freezer door manufacturers.
 It sells Sunett sweetener to multinational and regional customers.
 The Company sells Qorus sweetener system to regional customers in the food and beverage industry.
 Food protection ingredients are sold through regional distributors to small and medium sized customers, and directly to multinational customers in the food industry.

 The Acetyl Intermediates segment includes the Company's intermediate chemistry business, which produces and supplies acetyl products, including acetic acid, VAM, acetic anhydride and acetate esters.
 These products are used as starting materials for colorants, paints, adhesives, coatings and pharmaceuticals.
 The Company's intermediate chemistry business also produces organic solvents and intermediates for pharmaceutical, agricultural and chemical products.
-The Company is a producer of acetic acid and VAM.
-The Company owns AOPlus 3 technology and VAntage2 technology.
+Its technologies include AOPlus3 and VAntage2.
 The Acetyl Intermediates segment's products include acetyl products, and solvents and derivatives.

 The Company's intermediate chemistry business sells its products both directly to customers and through distributors.
-Acetic acid, VAM and acetic anhydride customers produce polymers used in water-based paints, adhesives, paper coatings, polyesters, film modifiers, pharmaceuticals, cellulose acetate and textiles.
 Solvents and derivatives are sold to a range of regional and multinational customers.
 The Company manufactures formaldehyde for its own use, as well as for sale to regional customers that include manufacturers in the wood products and chemical derivatives industries.
 Specialty solvents are sold to a range of customers in the coatings and resins, and the specialty products industries.
-Acetyl Intermediates products serve regions, across the world in the synthetic lubricant, agrochemical, rubber processing and other specialty chemical areas.
+Its products serve regions, across the world in the synthetic lubricant, agrochemical, rubber processing and other specialty chemical areas.

-The Company competes with BASF SE, BP PLC, Chang Chun Petrochemical Co., Ltd., Daicel Corporation, The Dow Chemical Company, Eastman Chemical Company, E. I. du Pont de Nemours and Company, Jiangsu Sopo (Group) Co., Ltd., Kuraray Co., Ltd., LyondellBasell Industries N.V., Nippon Gohsei, Perstorp Inc., Showa Denko K.K., Koninklijke DSM N.V., SABIC Innovative Plastics, Solvay S.A., Asahi Kasei Corporation, Braskem S.A., Lanxess AG, Mitsubishi Gas Chemical Company, Inc., Sumitomo Corporation, Teijin Limited, Toray Industries, Inc., Mitsubishi Rayon Co., Ltd, Anhui Jinhe Industry Co., Ltd., Suzhou Hope Technology Co., Ltd., Ajinomoto Co.
-Inc., The NutraSweet Company, Tate & Lyle plc, Nantong Acetic Acid Chemical Co., Ltd., Dairen Chemical Corporation, Wacker Chemie AG, Arkema and ExxonMobil Chemical.
+The Company competes with BASF SE, BP PLC, Chang Chun Petrochemical Co., Ltd., Daicel Corporation, The Dow Chemical Company, Eastman Chemical Company, E. I. du Pont de Nemours and Company, Jiangsu Sopo (Group) Co., Ltd., Kuraray Co., Ltd., LyondellBasell Industries N.V., Nippon Gohsei, Perstorp Inc. and Showa Denko K.K.

 222 Las Colinas Blvd W Ste 900N